aaowens/PSID.jl/README.md

 Requirements: A list of data files required to be in the current directory can be found [here](https://github.com/aaowens/PSID.jl/blob/master/src/allfiles_hash.json).
 These files are

 1. The PSID codebook in XML format.
 You can download this from me here https://drive.google.com/open?id=1nz1UaVGcj0ur2Bp3ev7a8agJbj0A5JTF .
 In the future there will be a way to download this from the PSID directly.
 2. The zipped PSID family files and cross-year individual file, which can be downloaded here https://simba.isr.umich.edu/Zips/ZipMain.aspx.
 Do not extract the files--leave them zipped.
 3. The XLSX cross-year index for the variables, which can be downloaded here https://psidonline.isr.umich.edu/help/xyr/psid.xlsx.

 After acquiring the data, run
 ```
 julia> using PSID
 julia> makePSID("user_input.json")
-# for the raw data, makePSID("user_input.json", codemissings = false, makelabels = false)
+# to not code missings, makePSID("user_input.json", codemissings = false)
 ```
 It will verify the required files exist and then construct the data.
 If successful, it will print `Finished constructing individual data, saved to output/allinds.csv` after about 5 minutes.